yangcheng24/yangcheng24.github.io/README.md

 ### Zero-shot Classification Settings

-PointCLIP was evaluated in a zero-shot classification setting on three popular datasets: ModelNet10, ModelNet40, and ScanObjectNN.
+PointCLIP was evaluated in a zero-shot classification setting on three popular datasets: **ModelNet10**, **ModelNet40**, and **ScanObjectNN**.
 The aim was to see how well PointCLIP could perform without any training data specific to these datasets.
-The pre-trained CLIP model used in this experiment employed ResNet-50 as the visual encoder and a transformer as the textual encoder.
+The pre-trained CLIP model used in this experiment employed **ResNet-50** as the visual encoder and a **transformer** as the textual encoder.
 Point clouds from six orthogonal views (front, right, back, left, top, and bottom) were projected with each view having a relative weight value between 1 and 10.
 Point coordinates were normalized from -1 to 1 and image planes were set at a fixed distance away from the coordinate center.
 The projection settings influenced the point distribution on the image and the size of the projected object.

 <div align="center">
     <img src="0.png" width="500"/>
 </div>

-PointCLIP performed surprisingly well without any 3D training, achieving 30.23% accuracy on the ModelNet10 dataset, a notable success in transferring knowledge from 2D to 3D.
+PointCLIP performed surprisingly well without any 3D training, achieving **30.23%** accuracy on the ModelNet10 dataset, a notable success in transferring knowledge from 2D to 3D.
 For ModelNet40 and ScanObjectNN, the performance was slightly worse, at 20.18% and 15.38% respectively, likely due to the lack of 3D-specific adaptations.

 ### Few-shot Classification Settings

-PointCLIP was further tested in a few-shot classification setting with varying amounts of shots (1, 2, 4, 8, 16) on the same datasets.
+PointCLIP was further tested in a few-shot classification setting with varying amounts of **shots (1, 2, 4, 8, 16)** on the same datasets.
 The number of shots refers to the number of point clouds randomly sampled from each category in the training set.
 In this setting, the researchers used a stronger visual encoder (ResNet-101) for better feature extraction and increased the number of projected views to 10.

 <div align="center">
     <img src="few_shot.png" width="700"/>
 </div>

-PointCLIP demonstrated distinct advantages when there were only a small number of samples per category, surpassing PointNet by 25.49% and CurveNet by 12.29% on ModelNet40 with just one shot.
+PointCLIP demonstrated distinct advantages when there were only a small number of samples per category, surpassing PointNet by **25.49%** and CurveNet by **12.29%** on ModelNet40 with just one shot.
 Even with more training samples, PointCLIP continued to lead in performance.

 ### Multi-knowledge Ensemble Settings